ithllc/ARGOS_Proof_of_Concept/docs/Architecture.md

 This section outlines the key components for deploying the ARGOS POC to Google Cloud.

 -   **Continuous Deployment**: The `cloudbuild.yaml` file defines the continuous integration and deployment (CI/CD) pipeline using Google Cloud Build.
 It automates the process of building the Docker container, pushing it to the Artifact Registry, and deploying it to Cloud Run.
+    -   **Multi-Stage Docker Build**: The `Dockerfile` now includes a multi-stage build process where the frontend (React) is built into static assets in a Node.js stage, and these assets are then copied into the final Python application image to be served by FastAPI.

 -   **VPC Connectivity**: The Cloud Run service requires a Serverless VPC Access Connector to communicate with private resources like the Google Cloud Memorystore (Redis) instance.
     -   **Provisioning**: The `scripts/create_vpc_connector.sh` script is provided to create and configure the necessary `argos-pos-vpc-connector`.
 This script must be run once to set up the required networking infrastructure in the GCP project before deploying the service.